cestlaz/cestlaz.github.io-jekyll/_drafts/show-me-the-data.md

 ![Show me the data](/img/show-me-the-data/showme.png)

 Last time, I shared my thoughts on the recent coverage of AP CS statistics.
-Compiled and pres[Barbara Ericson](http://home.cc.gatech.edu/ice-gt/556) and later reported on all over the place.
+Compiled and presented by [Barbara Ericson](http://home.cc.gatech.edu/ice-gt/556) and later reported on all over the place.

 To summarize my point of view - yes there is a problem but some of the